Last Updated on November 4, 2023 by Fredrick Miller

 Can you sublimate on a nylon swimsuit?

 Yes!
 It is possible to sublimate on nylon swimsuits.
-Sublimation works best on fabrics that are made from natural fibres.
+Sublimation works best on fabrics that are made from natural fibers.

 Can I sublimate on plastic?